Ads

 So as a review, a hub only detects that a device is physically connected to it and a switch can detect and remember specific devices that are connected to it because it keeps a record of the MAC addresses of those devices.

-What is Router?
+What is a Router?

-To send and receive or route data outdoor their own network to another network or remote location system, such as out on the internet, a device required to be able to read IP addresses.
+To send and receive or route data outdoor their own network to another network or remote location system, such as out on the internet, a device is required to be able to read IP addresses.
 Because hubs and switches do not read IP addresses.
 So, that’s where the router comes in.

 Post a Comment